 Keep your product in mind when picking colors

-When considering the use of certain colors in email campaigns, the first thing we need to consider is its association with our brand.
-Keeping the integrity of the brand will be our number one goal, and after that we can start to think about the messaging and the moods that the colors will portray to the audience.
+When considering the use of certain colors in email campaigns, the first thing we need to consider is its association to our brand.
+Maintaining the integrity of the brand is our number one goal, and after that we can start to think about the messaging and the moods that the colors will portray to the audience.

-Recent research titled ‘Impact of Color in Marketing’, it was uncovered that 90% of decisions made about certain products can be based on their color alone.
+In a research report entitled ‘Impact of Color in Marketing’, it was uncovered that 90% of decisions made about certain products can be based on their color alone.

 Gender plays a role when picking colors

 Another angle on choosing the right color for your email campaigns is gender.
-Psychology of colors can be gender specific and certain colors are favoured more than others by males and females, as KISSmetrics has uncovered recently.
+Psychology of colors can be gender specific and certain colors are favoured more than others by males and females, as KISSmetrics uncovered.

 After considering your target audience, you’ll want to think about conversion.
 What colors will invite your prospects to take action?
-We recommend A/B testing (or A/X testing!) as different approaches work differently for each campaign.
+We recommend A/B testing (or A/X testing!) as well as Segmentation as different approaches work differently for each campaign and segment.

 Here is an experiment done by Hubspot:

 The red button outperformed green by 21%!
 Probably not what you had in mind, right?
-Which colors to use for call to actions is an ancient old and biblical discussion that will never end (not really).
+Knowing which colors to use for call-to-actions is an ancient old and biblical discussion that will never end (okay, not really).

 The lesson we must learn here is that even if we do our due diligence and research, we should always be testing our campaigns.
 Every customer is different and their response to each color can vary depending on a variety of reasons such as mood, location, device used, choice of color combination and so much more.

-As you may already know, there are a host of key phrases which ISPs don’t like, which means if these words are used then the email is very likely to go straight to the spam folder.
+As you may already know, there are a host of key phrases which Internet Service Providers (ISPs) don’t like, which means if these words are used then the email is very likely to go straight to the spam folder.
 These are called SPAM triggering phrases.

-Just like these phrases which may send your email into SPAM, you’ll need to consider your image to text ratio (as a rule of thumb use 25% image and 75% text), formatting and color.
+Just like these phrases which may send your email into SPAM, you’ll need to consider your image to text ratio – as a rule of thumb use 25% image and 75% text.

-Unfortunately, ISPs don’t don’t reveal exactly what tips spam filters off, however through the same collaborative effort of finding out what words trigger them and what text to image ratio we should be using, we have come to understand that extensive use of red in texts is one of the main tip offs.
+Unfortunately, ISPs don’t reveal exactly what triggers spam filters, however through the same collaborative effort of finding out what words trigger them and what text to image ratio we should be using, we have come to understand that extensive use of red in texts is one of the main tip offs.

 Red is known as a ‘loud color’, so extensive use of it within text or background usually means that we’re really trying to get the users attention.
-Same principle is used towards CAPITALS, large texts and symbols such as exclamation or the dollar sign.
+The same principle is used towards CAPITALS, large texts and symbols such as exclamation or the dollar sign.